On-Campus Recruiting Policies

 - Each organization is responsible for reviewing and selecting candidates.
 To ensure you are selecting candidates that meet the organization's screening criteria, refer to the APPLICANTS tab attached to each position within your on-campus schedule on Handshake.
 The Career Center will not screen candidates for the employer or adjust campus interview schedules after the selections have been submitted and the students have been notified through Handshake.

 - Employers may only interview candidates at The Career Center’s facilities for on-campus visits.
-We can assist employers in building schedules at their offices, but employers must use Handshake to facilitate off-campus interviews.
+We can assist employers in building schedules at their offices, but employers must use Handshake to facilitate on-campus interviews.

 - Employers must abide by The Career Center’s Job Posting Policies when attaching the position(s) to their on-campus schedule.

 - Employers must advise The Career Center of any test/assessment they wish to conduct and eliminate such a test/assessment if it violates the University’s campus policies or fair employment practices.